ronin-rb/ronin-rb.github.io/README.md

 Directory Structure
 -------------------

-* `Thorfile`: The top-level Thorfile which builds the HTML files.
+* `Rakefile`: The top-level rake file which builds the HTML files.
 * `config.yml`: Configuration file used by the Thorfile.
 * `images`: Contains image project files (XCFs or SVGs).
 * `site`: Contains the site templates and other site data.